-(1) The Threshold, Target and Maximum dollar amounts for the ACI are shown in columns (c), (d) and (e), respectively, for 2019.
-The actual Annual Incentive Awards paid under the Amended and Restated 2005 Plan and applicable to the 2019 performance period were determined by the Compensation Committee in February 2020.
-These awards are disclosed as "Non-Equity Incentive Plan Compensation" in column (g) of the Summary Compensation Table for 2019 compensation.
-The estimated payout amounts reflected in the Grants of Plan-Based Awards Table reflect the amounts that could be paid under the Compensation Committee approved payout ranges for 2019 performance, subject to any changes in salaries of our NEOs.
-For a detailed description of the performance criteria associated with the Annual Cash Incentives please see the section of this Proxy Statement entitled "Compensation Discussion and Analysis - Elements of Executive Compensation."

-(2) Performance Units will be paid on 03/07/22 if specified performance goals are met.
-For a detailed description of our performance shares please see the section of this Proxy Statement entitled "Compensation Discussion and Analysis-Elements of Executive Compensation".

-(3) These awards are cash or shares of our common stock granted as Matching Awards.
+- The Threshold, Target and Maximum dollar amounts for the ACI are shown in columns (c), (d) and (e), respectively, for 2020.
+The actual Annual Incentive Awards paid under the Amended and Restated 2019 Equity Plan and applicable to the 2020 performance period were determined by the Compensation Committee in February 2021.
+These awards are disclosed as "Non-Equity Incentive Plan Compensation" in column (g) of the Summary Compensation Table for 2020 compensation.
+The estimated payout amounts reflected in the Grants of Plan-Based Awards Table reflect the amounts that could be paid under the Compensation Committee approved payout ranges for 2020 performance, subject to any changes in salaries of our NEOs.
+For a detailed description of the performance criteria associated with the Annual Cash Incentives please see the section of this Proxy Statement entitled "Compensation Discussion and Analysis - Elements of Executive Compensation." - (2) Performance Units will be paid on 02/04/23 if specified performance goals are met.
+For a detailed description of our performance shares please see the section of this Proxy Statement entitled "Compensation Discussion and Analysis-Elements of Executive Compensation". - These awards are cash or shares of our common stock granted as Matching Awards.
 The dollar value of Matching Awards granted to each of our NEOs is included in the Summary Compensation Table under column (i) as "All Other Compensation."
-When these awards were granted in March 2019, the closing price of our common stock was \$10.32.
-For a detailed description of matching contributions to our Active Deferred Compensation

-Plan (which may be paid in cash or stock, at the election of our participating employees) see the section of this Proxy Statement entitled "Non-Qualified Deferred Compensation Plans."
-Mr. Scucchi chose cash for his matching award in 2019.
+When these awards were granted in February 2020, the closing price of our common stock was \$3.02.
+For a detailed description of matching contributions to our Active Deferred Compensation Plan (which may be paid in cash or stock, at the election of our participating employees) see the section of this Proxy Statement entitled "Non-Qualified Deferred Compensation Plans."
+Mr. Ventura and Mr. Scucchi chose cash for their matching awards in 2020.

 - (4) The grant date fair value are determined in accordance with current accounting guidance.
 The Time-Based Restricted Stock Awards set forth in the Grants of Plan-Based Awards Table are valued at the closing price of our common stock on the date such awards were approved by the Compensation Committee.
 PBAs where the performance condition is based on market conditions are valued using a Monte Carlo simulation and assumes a target payout.
 The Monte Carlo model utilizes multiple input variables that determine the probability of satisfying the market condition stipulated in the award.
-PBAs where the performance condition is based on internal performance metrics is based on the market value of our common stock on the date of grant and assumes a target payout. - (5) When RS Awards were granted on March 7, 2019, the closing price of our common stock was \$10.32.
-For a detailed description of RS Awards granted on March 7, 2019 see the section of this Proxy Statement entitled "Compensation Discussion and Analysis Elements of Executive Compensation."
+PBAs where the performance condition is based on internal performance metrics is based on the market value of our common stock on the date of grant and assumes a target payout. - (5) When RS Awards were granted on February 4, 2020, the closing price of our common stock was \$3.02.
+For a detailed description of RS Awards granted on February 4, 2020 see the section of this Proxy Statement entitled "Compensation Discussion and Analysis Elements of Executive Compensation."

-During 2019, the Compensation Committee granted the following Time-Based Restricted Stock Awards and Performance-Based Restricted Stock Awards to our NEOs:
+During 2020, the Compensation Committee granted the following Time-Based Restricted Stock Awards and Performance-Based Restricted Stock Awards to our NEOs: